 The World Restaurant Awards, held on February 18 at the former stock exchange in Paris, has been criticized as not living up to its goals of inclusivity.
 However, in all fairness, it should be noted that even one of the founders of the event himself admitted as much.
-Since I have not seen this reported elsewhere and the information was cut from my own article for Eater, I feel I should include co-founder Andrea Petrini’s comments to me here.
+Since I have not seen this reported elsewhere and the information was cut from my own article for another publication, I feel I should include co-founder Andrea Petrini’s comments to me here.

 Speaking with an admirable frankness, Petrini said after the ceremony that “a few things could be better.”
 Unprompted, and to the obvious distress of the PR rep sitting beside him, he said the winners were “too Eurocentric.
 Hopefully next year we will open up a bigger picture.”

 The ceremony may have fallen victim to its own hype and the resulting high expectations.
 Billed by its organizers as being the first televised restaurant award, attended by “stars of stage and screen,” neither circumstance came to be.
 In the end, it was neither televised nor star-studded (other than an impressive list of internationally known chefs).
 In the aftermath of much recent criticism of restaurant awards as being too insular — always recognizing the same white male European chefs — it aimed to be more inclusive of women and chefs of diverse cultural backgrounds.